RayanAhsan/TripSync/README.md

 # TripSync – Your Map, Your Way
 *A smarter, faster, and more user-centered navigation tool.*

+**NOTE**: The code for this project cannot be uploaded to this repository as it is forbidden and considered an academic offense from the University of Toronto

 ## 📖 Overview
 TripSync is a Geographic Information System (GIS) application designed to deliver a customizable and efficient navigation experience.
 Built with **C++**, **EZGL**, and **GTK**, and powered by the **OpenStreetMap API**, TripSync combines intuitive visuals with state-of-the-art routing algorithms.